 Addressing an ant infestation can be an uphill battle if you’re not equipped with the proper knowledge, training and tools.
 What’s even worse is that most ant repellent sprays sold in your supermarkets are nothing but band-aid solutions that can even aggravate an infestation.
 Certain ant species such as carpenter ants can also cause serious damage to property, while others like fire ants can pose a threat to your health.
 And even if they’re simply considered nuisance pests, less threatening species like odorous house ants can still contaminate food and transmit bacteria and food-borne diseases like salmonella, strep, E. coli, staph, Shigella and various fungi.

-The best route to take when confronted with an ant problem is to hire the services of a licensed organic pest control professional like The Organic Ant Exterminator & Pest Control Guy in Beaverton Oregon right away.
+The best route to take when confronted with an ant problem is to hire the services of a licensed organic pest control professional like Ant & Garden Organic Pest Control in Beaverton Oregon right away.
 We will be able to identify the ant species, spot likely entry points, and determine an effective course of treatment.
 Click here to get in touch with us today!